Support for carers of adults

 The council of the person you care for can help you find the right support and you can ask them for a carer’s assessment.

-The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by n-compass Northwest, in partnership with Child Action North West, The Alzheimer’s Society and other local organisations.
+The hub has been commissioned by Cheshire East Council in partnership with the NHS, and is being delivered by n-compass, in partnership with the Alzheimer’s Society.
 This will ensure adult and young carers receive information and support which is tailored to their individual needs.

 The Hub can offer carers a range of support, which may include:

 - taking part in 1-2-1 or group based support activities

 - helping carers to take a break and do something for themselves

 - providing information, advice and guidance on specific topics